bvchnguyen/Genreator/README.md

 Add generated songs to that particular playlist.

 Implement auto generate function for playlist. :white_check_mark:

+Implement a playlist filter to remove multiple occurences of a song :o:

 Implement a more streamline channel search (instead of having users manually search for the ID or convert to an ID). :o: